WRAPUP 4-Tokyo vaccination centre to offer shots to younger people as Olympics loom | Health

 The Games have become a big political issue for the government given widespread public opposition to holding them during the pandemic.
 The financial stakes are also huge.

-The organizer estimates that the cost of the Olympics, including $3 billion resulting from last year's delay, will be more than $18 billion.
-In a sign of continued concern about the risk of more infections during the Games, however, the governor of Chiba prefecture on Thursday canceled plans for an outdoor Olympic viewing site in a park that would have drawn thousands of people.
+The organiser estimates that the cost of the Olympics, including $3 billion resulting from last year's delay, will be more than $15 billion.
+In a sign of continued concern about the risk of more infections during the Games, however, the governor of Chiba prefecture on Thursday cancelled plans for an outdoor Olympic viewing site in a park that would have drawn thousands of people.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)